 Sixth Form » Enrichment Activity

 At Hayes School Sixth Form we believe that additional extra curricular activities help to provide a truly rounded experience for our students and help them to stand out in a highly competitive market post study.
+This we firmly feel creates a students ‘Personal USP’ and helps them to become life long learners.

 Every year we put on a number of events, both fun and serious, with the express intention of ensuring our students are constantly reminded why Hayes School is the right place for them to complete their Key Stage 5 studies.